DataWraith/banditbench/README.md

   of the horizon.
 More greedy settings (as used above) seem to do well over short time horizons.

-- TS-UCB seems to be the best algorithm for me overall; when extending the time horizon beyond 500 steps (not shown above), it almost always comes out on top, but even on short horizons it does relatively well.
-It is also very flexible with regard to the number of samples, and thus the amount of time it takes to run it.
-It is also easier to tune than UCB-DT -- you just use as many samples as you can afford.

 - ϵ-Exploring Thompson Sampling seems to match or exceed Thompson Sampling while being computationally much lighter.

 - Augmenting TS-UCB with the ϵ-Exploring policy speeds up TS-UCB by a lot, but trades off a bit of performance.
-For reasons I'm not entirely sure of, fewer samples seem to perform just as well or better as the variant with more samples.
+For reasons I'm not entirely sure of, fewer samples seem to perform just as well or better than the variants with more samples.